Candida and Menopause: Can Menopause Cause Yeast Infections?

-Menopause can bring many unexpected changes.
+Menopause can bring many unexpected changes

-In this article, we’ll explore why yeast-related symptoms may worsen during menopause, how gut health may be involved, and practical ways to support your body naturally during this stage of life.
+In this article, we’ll explore why Candida symptoms and yeast infections may worsen during menopause, how hormones and gut health are connected, and practical ways to support your body naturally.

 Key Takeaways

-Estimated reading time: 7 minutes
+Estimated reading time: 13 minutes

-What Is Candida?
+What Is Candida albicans?

 When the microbiome becomes disrupted, however, Candida may begin to overgrow — contributing to symptoms like bloating, fatigue, brain fog, sugar cravings, skin irritation, and recurring yeast infections.
 If you’d like a deeper overview of what Candida overgrowth is and how it develops, our full guide covers it in detail.